Angular-Wave/angular.ts/README.md

 #### Current state

 AngularJS is a large codebase that evolved in its own ecosystem over a long period of time.
 This resulted in multiple layers of legacy dependencies spread across multiple modules.
-Current focus is to remove these layers one by one and incrementally updating internal documentation to the reflect these changes.
-Particular attention is being paid to removing `@ngdoc` tags and migrating to proper JSDoc with passing Typescipt verifications.
+Current focus is to remove these layers one by one, while incrementally updating internal documentation to the reflect these changes.
+Particular attention is being paid to removing `@ngdoc` tags and migrating to proper JSDoc annotation with passing TypeScript verifications.
 Placating the compiler is a time-consuming process, so until then, feel free to rely on old documentation or raise a PR if you have a problem migrating.
 The core remains well-tested (4k unit/integration tests) and stable, but this project is undergoing rapid changes, which means that its stage of development should be qualified as pre-alpha.

 ### Getting started